rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 If a challenger challenges a node, the proposer responds, and the proposal does not get defeated.
 The proposer SHALL be able to claim the challenge bonds from the invalid challenges.

-To challenge a proposal, the challenger MUST call `createChallenge(uint256 proposalID, uint256 index)` on `RocketDAOProtocolVerifier`.
-Where `proposalID` is the proposal's ID and `index` is the index which the challenger is alleging is incorrect.

-To defeat a proposal where a proposer has not responded to a challenge, the challenger MUST call `defeatProposal(uint256 proposalID, uint256 index)` on `RocketDAOProtocolVerifier`.
-Where `proposalID` is the proposal's ID and `index` is the index which has not been responded to in time.

-To claim a refund for a challenge bond and any rewards from defeating a proposal, the challenger MUST call `claimBondChallenger(uint256 proposalID, uint256[] indices)` on `RocketDAOProtocolVerifier`.
-Where `proposalID` is the proposal's ID and `indices` is an array of indices that are being claimed.

 ### Further Technical Information

 More in depth technical information about the merkle-sum tree and pollard generation can be